Sonova ESG Report 2021/22

 Innovation is not limited to products – it also drives the way we approach the market, both through our wholesale companies and our audiological care network.
-Operating through many channels multiplies the potential paths to hearing in all markets, even in parts of the world where hearing care has been in short supply.
-Our Audiological Care business represents the second-largest store network in the industry, with a clear path to further growth.
-We operate a global network of about 3,300 stores and clinics in 20 markets, employing more than 7,600 people (headcount).
+Operating through many channels multiplies the potential paths to hearing, even in parts of the world where hearing care has been in short supply.
+Sonova’s Audiological Care business stands as the second largest hearing care provider in the world, with more than 3,600 stores and clinics in 20 markets, employing more than 7,600 people (headcount).

 Access in remote areas

-We develop dedicated products and services for underserved markets.
-For example, around 1.3 billion people around the world speak a Sinitic language such as Mandarin or Cantonese1.
+We also develop dedicated products and services for underserved markets.
+For example, over 1.4 billion people1 around the world speak a Sinitic language such as Mandarin or Cantonese.
 These are tonal languages, where the basic frequencies communicate the information content of words.
-To better understand the specific needs of Chinese people with hearing loss, we are working with Chinaʼs largest hospital, the Tongren Hospital in Beijing.
-The result is a specific prescription formula for the amplification/frequency curve shapes of tonal languages – or, to put it more simply, hearing aids offering significantly better speech clarity for millions of people in Asia.
+To better understand the specific needs of Chinese people with hearing loss, Sonova worked with Chinaʼs largest hospital, the Tongren Hospital in Beijing.
+The result was a specific prescription formula for the amplification/frequency curve shapes of tonal languages – or, to put it more simply, hearing aids offering significantly better speech clarity for millions of people in Asia.

 Sales growth in low- and middle-income countries